ISUgenomics/data_wrangling/merge_data/README.md

 **EXAMPLE INPUTS**

 In the **data** folder are 3 example inputs: `input0.txt`, `input1.txt`, and `input2.txt`.
 The files contain information about various fruits.
-The common column stores fruit common name, however, the column names (headers) differ: *'fruit', 'Fruit', 'fruit'*, respectively.
+The column shared betwen files stores the fruit common name.
+The column names (headers) can differ, i.e., *'fruit', 'Fruit', and 'fruit'*, respectively.
 In the first and second input, it is the first column (index 0 in Python), while in the third file, this column has index 1 (second column in the file).
-The remaining columns provides fruit specification, including size, weight, color, and category.
+The remaining columns provide fruit specifications, including size, weight, color, and category.
 Some features are repetitive among the input files.
-Such a simple dataset will allow us to test a complete set of **data_merge** application in various scenarios.
+Such a simple dataset will allow us to test a complete set of **data_merge** applications in various scenarios.

 |`input0.txt`|`input1.txt`|`input2.txt`|
 |------------|------------|------------|